d3/d3/README.md

 ## Good News, Everyone!

 The next major release of D3, 4.0, is coming!
-Checkout the [4.0 development branch](https://github.com/mbostock/d3/tree/4) and read the [new API reference](https://github.com/mbostock/d3/blob/4/README.md) to get ready.
+See the [4.0 development branch](https://github.com/mbostock/d3/tree/4) and read the [new API reference](https://github.com/mbostock/d3/blob/4/README.md) to get ready.